ardianhadiyanto/planlo/README.md

     the temperature range.

 ## Example
-Assuming that you have planlo the zipcode is 94025, a list of growable plants in that area can be retrieved by sending the below
+Assuming that you have planlo running locally on port 8080 and the zipcode is 94025, a list of growable plants in that area can be retrieved by sending the below request:
- request:

 [http://localhost:8080/plants?zipcode=94025](http://localhost:8080/plants?zipcode=94025)